binary-butterfly/formifly/README.md

 This is the component used internally to display additional help text for fields.
 You may use it as a base for your custom styled help display components.

+### FormiflyMultiSelectOption

+This component is used internally to render each option in a multi select.
+You may use it as a base for your custom styled option components.

+### FormiflyMultiSelectOptionsMenu

+This component is used internally to render the menu that contains the options for a multi select.
+You may use it as a base for your custom styled menu components.

+### FormiflyMultiSelectOptionsAnchor

+This component is used internally to display the current state of a multi select.
+You may use it as a base for your custom components

+### FormiflyMultiSelectContainer

+This component is used internally as a container for the multi select anchor and menu.
+You may use it as a base for your custom components.

 ### FormiflyProvider

 The provider that holds all the context values.